 Two classic sneaker brands are:

-- Chuck Taylor All Star versions are the quintessential summer sneaker -- even Marie Claire agrees!
+- Converse, especially the Chuck Taylor All Star versions are the quintessential summer sneaker -- even Marie Claire agrees!
 Pick up a white pair in the beginning of the summer and don't be too precious with it.
 Let it slowly get dirtied and muddied throughout the summer for the perfect, worn-in sneaker by the end of the season.
 Chuck Taylor classic white sneakers can be purchased for about $50.

 - Vans' Classic Slip-Ons are also another perennial favorite.
 They look great in classic white or black but this season try an updated perforated leather style, which has been gaining in popularity recently and has been worn by people like YouTube star Ingrid Nilsen.
 Snag a pair of Vans for around $45-$65 depending on the style.